Irene González (water polo)

-Irene González López (born 23 July 1996) is a Spanish water polo player who won the silver medal with the women's national water polo team at the 2020 Summer Olympics celebrated in Tokyo, Japan.
+Irene González López (born 23 July 1996) is a Spanish water polo player who won the silver medal with the women's national water polo team at the 2020 Summer Olympics in Tokyo, Japan.

 Early career

 González graduate of IES CAR Sant Cugat, Barcelona, in 2014.
 She helped her national team to win the silver medal at 2013 and 2015 FINA Junior World Championships.

 College career

 González attended University of Hawaii at Manoa, playing on the women's water polo team from 2016 to 2019.
 As a freshman, she led the team with 73 goals, scoring in 24 matches with 18 multiple-goal games.
 She was named 2016 Big West Freshman of the Year.

 She led the team to the Big West Conference championship in 2019 and to second place in 2018.
 She was named 2018 and 2019 Big West Player of the Year, being first player in University of Hawaii history to earn Big West Player of the Year multiple times and First-Team All-Big West for the fourth-straight season.

 González was also named 2018 and 2019 All-America First Team by the Association of Collegiate Water Polo Coaches (ACWPC).

 González graduated from Hawaii University in May 2019 with a B.S. degree in Kinesiology & Rehab Science.